 Some of the most famous?

 Rachel’s Tomb, between Bethlehem and Jerusalem, is an important Jewish pilgrimage site, especially for infertile women.
-It is the third holiest site in Judaism.
+It is the third holiest place in the world of Judaism.

-While this next one is not in the Middle East, this other Christian-Muslim place of worship is related by history: the Mezquita (Spanish for mosque) in Cordoba, in southern Spain.
-In contrast to Hagya Sofia, the Mezquita was first a mosque and then became a church, and is now Cordoba’s main cathedral.
+While this next one is not in the Middle East, this other Christian-Muslim place of worship is related by history: the Mezquita (Spanish for mosque) in the Spanish city of Cordoba.
+In contrast to Hagia Sophia, the Mezquita was first a mosque and then became a church, and is now Cordoba’s main cathedral.

-Mecca in Saudi Arabia holds the holiest mosque in Islam but is off-limits to non-Muslims and open to women only if they are accompanied by a man.
+Mecca in Saudi Arabia holds the holiest mosque in Islam and is one of the most sacred places in the world.
+It is off-limits to non-Muslims and open to women only if they are accompanied by a man.
 Other notable Muslim sites include the Al-Aqsa Mosque and the Dome of the Rock in Jerusalem.

 The region is also dotted with natural sacred sites, provided by nature rather than our own hand, like these four sacred mountains of the Judeo-Christian tradition: